Abies magnifica: Related

 Red fir is very closely related to Abies procera (noble fir), which replaces it further north in the Cascade Range.
 They are best distinguished by the leaves; noble fir leaves have a groove along the midrib on the upper side, while red fir does not show this.
 Red fir also tends to have the leaves less closely packed, with the shoot bark visible between the leaves, whereas the shoot is largely hidden in noble fir.
 Shasta red fir hybridizes with noble fir, with which it is both chemically and microscopically similar; some botanists treat the former as a natural hybrid between red and noble fir.

 First recording

 This tree was first recorded by William Lobb on his expedition to California of 1849–1853, having been overlooked previously by David Douglas.

 Uses

 The wood is used for general structural purposes and paper manufacture.
-It is also a popular Christmas tree.
+It is also a popular Christmas tree, with a 53-foot red fir from the Humboldt–Toiyabe National Forest being used as the 2025 Capitol Christmas Tree.

 Paiute peoples used the foliage of Shasta red fir (or perhaps noble fir) to treat coughs and colds.